HSBC launches three-year mortgage rate at 3.95 per cent

 The offer was meant to end on February 1 but a spokesman said it had now been "extended until further notice."

-Meanwhile Kiwibank has also extended the offer period for its two year fixed term rate of 3.99 per cent from February 1 to February 11.
+Meanwhile Kiwibank has a two year fixed term rate special of 3.99 per cent which is due to finish on February 11.

 The HSBC rates are only available to new customers who have a home loan of at least $500,000, existing customers who borrow another $100k or those with savings and investments of $100k with the bank.